Start Here

 Armed with that information, my invitation to you is, do you know your number?

-The telephone bill, keep the lights on, the rates—the costs that will always come; they’re fixed; they happen, just in your desire to have a roof over your head, and drive your car and answer your phone.
-They’re the costs that come on an ongoing basis, usually a monthly basis.
-So they are your bill payments.
+The telephone bill, keeping the lights on, the rates—the costs that will always come; they’re fixed; they happen, and are a necessity if you desire to have a roof over your head, and drive your car, and answer your phone.
+They’re the costs that come on an ongoing basis – usually a monthly basis.
+So these are your bill payments.

-And as the term sounds, it’s where you have the discretion to spend on whatever you like.
-The lattes, your smashed avocado, your dinner reservations on Friday night, the holiday that you want to go on.
-That’s your discretionary spending.
+And as the term suggests, it’s where you have the discretion to spend on whatever you like.
+The coffees, dinner reservations on Friday nights, the holiday that you want to go on etc. That’s your discretionary spending.

 [Recomended reading: Cash Flow Management | The Essential Element in Property Investment]

-So how much does it cost to hold your property portfolio?
+How much does it cost to hold your property portfolio?
 How much does it cost to hold your share portfolio?
-Whatever the investment class you’re in.
-How much does it cost each year to hold that?
+Whatever the investment class you’re in, how much does it cost each year to hold that?

-The fourth one, of course, is the loan payments.
+The fourth category, is of course, loan payments.

-The biggest on being the family home; the principle place of residence.
+The biggest one being the family home; the principal place of residence.
 But how much are you paying on other loans?
 See if it’s a personal loan, a credit card, or store debt.

 These are your four categories.
 But if we fast forward to retirement, think that through.